apache/arrow/format/Layout.md

   linearly in the nesting level
 * Capable of representing fully-materialized and decoded / decompressed Parquet data
-* All leaf nodes (primitive value arrays) use contiguous memory regions
+* All contiguous memory buffers are aligned at 64-byte boundaries and padded to a multiple of 64 bytes.
 * Any relative type can have null slots
 * Arrays are immutable once created.
 Implementations can provide APIs to mutate an array, but applying mutations will require a new array data structure to